Kyoungmin Park, Nikolaj Znaider, Philippe Jordan / Wiener Symphoniker

 The Board of Trustees

-In this concert, Philippe Jordan was conducting the Vienna Symphony Orchestra (Wiener Symphoniker).
-Philippe Jordan (born 1974) had his initial education in Zurich (piano, violin, music theory, composition).
+In this concert, Philippe Jordan (*1974) was conducting the Vienna Symphony Orchestra (Wiener Symphoniker).
+Philippe Jordan had his initial education in Zurich (piano, violin, music theory, composition).
 He finished his piano education — then assisted in Jeffrey Tate’s performance of Wagner’s “Der Ring des Nibelungen” at the Théâtre du Châtelet in Paris.
 His career as conductor started in Ulm.
-He was assistant to Daniel Barenboim in the Staatsoper Under den Linden in Berlin.
+He was assistant to Daniel Barenboim in the Staatsoper Unter den Linden in Berlin.
 2001 – 2004 he was chief conductor in Graz.
 Around this time, he launched a successful conducting career.
 In 2009, Philippe Jordan became Music Director of the Opéra National de Paris.
 Since 2014, he is also chief conductor of the Vienna Symphony Orchestra.

 Anton Webern (1883 – 1945): Variations for Orchestra, op.30 (1940 – 41)